willcassidy00454/marking-toolbox/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your machine.

 ### Prerequisites

-You need Matlab.
+You need Matlab and Latex.
 The automatic email sender works through an AppleScript, so it only runs on Mac.

 ### Installing

-Within matlab, run ```addpath your-path-to/marking-toolbox/src``` and you are ready to go!
+Run on the Matlab console ```addpath your-path-to/marking-toolbox/src``` and you are ready to go!
 This only needs to be done once.

 ### How to use